nxtlo/aiobungie/CONTRIBUTING.md

 ```

 ## [Type checking](https://www.python.org/dev/peps/pep-0484/)
-This project is statically typed and uses mypy for the type checking, So everything must be type annotated.
+This project is statically typed and uses `mypy` for the type checking, So everything must be type annotated.

 ## Raw Client tests
-You may write tests for your new changes in `tests/aiobungie/test_client.py`.
+You may write tests for your new changes in `tests/aiobungie/test_client.py` under the specified class.

+* Export your token as an env variable like this `export CLIENT_TOKEN='TOKEN'` for unix based systems.

+If you're on windows, I recommend making a `.env` file in the root directory and write this `CLIENT_TOKEN='YOUR_TOKEN'`

+`python-dotenv` will be used to parse the token from the `.env` file so you don't have to export it manually.
+* Go to `tests/config.py` and set your account details there.
+This is optional unless if you want to test your own data.

 ## Opening your first PR